Instantaneous continuous loss of regularity for the SQG equation: Introduction

-Another reason for such choice of $\oo$ is related to the dynamics of the SQG equation.
+Furthermore, the initial condition \eqref{bg_intro} is related to the dynamics of the SQG equation.
 Namely, if we take $g=1$, i.e. consider initial conditions of the form

-then we obtain a stationary solution to the SQG equation, since the transport term vanishes.
+then we obtain a stationary solution to the SQG equation \eqref{sqg}, since the transport term vanishes.
 This makes it a great starting point for norm growth generation, since we know exactly the behaviour of the solution and it generates a strong deformation at the origin.

-Unfortunately, this kind of solution is not compactly supported, which is why we include the cut-off function $g(\lambda x)$.
-With such cutoff function, the solution will no longer be stationary.
-However, the cancellation mechanism remains strong enough to prove that,
+Unfortunately, this kind of solution is not compactly supported, which is why we include the cut-off function $g(\lambda x)$ in \eqref{bg_intro}.
+With such a cutoff function, the solution will no longer be stationary.
+However, we can show that the cancellation mechanism remains strong enough to prove that